Comparison — 2026

 • You want a strategy backtester with Walk-Forward Analysis and Monte Carlo

-• You trade on MT4/MT5 and want automatic import with live balance sync
+• You trade on MT4/MT5 and want automatic import with real-time live balance sync

 • Psychology tracking — structured Post Mortem, behavioral tags